 Section 4A.3 and section 5.8 of the Instrument require a reporting issuer to include specified disclosure in material forward-looking information it discloses.
 Reporting issuers should exercise judgement when determining whether information is material.
 If a reasonable investor's decision whether or not to buy, sell or hold securities of the reporting issuer would be influenced or changed if the information were omitted or misstated, then the information is likely material.
+This concept of materiality is consistent with the one contained in the Handbook.

 Section 1.1 contains definitions of the terms "financial outlook" and "FOFI."
 We consider FOFI and most financial outlooks to be material forward-looking information.
-Examples of financial outlooks include expected revenue, profit or loss, earnings per share and R&D spending.
-A financial outlook relating to profit or loss is commonly referred to as "earnings guidance."
+Examples of financial outlooks include expected revenues, net income, earnings per share and R&D spending.
+A financial outlook relating to earnings is commonly referred to as "earnings guidance."